solidjs-community/solid-primitives/packages/transition-group/README.md

   Any object can used as the element, but most likely you will want to use a `HTMLElement` or `SVGElement`.

 - `options` transition options:

   - `onChange` - a function to be called when the list changes.
 It receives the list of added elements, removed elements, and moved elements.
 It also receives a callback to be called when the removed elements are finished animating (they can be removed from the DOM).
   - `appear` - whether to run the transition on the initial elements.
 Defaults to `false`.

-If `true`, the initial elements won't be rendered until the first clinet-side effect is run.
+  If enabled, the initial elements will still be included in the initial render (for SSR), but the transition fill happen when the first client-side effect is run.
+So to avoid the initial elements to be visible, you can set the initial element's style to `display: none` and set it to `display: block` in the `onEnter` callback.

 Returns a signal with an array of the current elements and exiting previous elements.